Iva-Yorgova/RecruitHub/README.md

 # RecruitHub
 Web Application

-A new and effective system for helping HR companies with managing a number of available jobs, the recruiters and candidates with their skills.
+RecruitHub is an innovative and effective application for helping HR companies with managing a number of available jobs, recruiters, and candidates with their skills.

 # Technology stack: